 vi.
 Must be completed with the organizations listed on the SMHS website.

 i.
 May involve any number of good works where students provide assistance and service to individuals or groups within our community.

 ii.
 Must be completed with the organizations listed in the Christian Service Manual.

 Half of the total hours required are due December 1, 2017.
 The remainder is due April 13, 2018.
 (For example, a sophomore must turn in 7 hours by December and the remaining 8 hours in April).

-• Students who have not met requirements by December 1st will have their 2nd quarter religion grade permanently lowered by up to one letter grade (1% each day the hours are turned in late, up to 10%.)
+• Students who have not met requirements by December 1st will have their 2nd quarter religion grade permanently lowered by and up to one letter grade (1% each day the hours are turned in late, up to 10%.)

-• Students may not take the midterm exams of any of their classes until they have met the requirements.
+• Students may not take the midterm exams in of any of their classes until they have met the requirements.

 • Students who have not met requirements by April 13th will have their 4th quarter religion grade permanently lowered by up to one letter grade (1% each day the hours are turned in late, up to 10%).